noltron000-coursework/titanic-javascript/README.md

 ## Infographic vs Data Visualization
-Let's clarify what you are expected to make.
+Let's clarify what you are expected to make:
 - An infographic provides information in the form of an image.
 	These are often more comic strip and less abstract.
 	The goal is to inform.